kotlin-hands-on/hands-on-init/README.md

 ## Usage

-Configure the parameters for your hands-on tutorial using a JSON configuration file with the following format
+Configure the parameters for your hands-on tutorial using a [JSON configuration file][config] with the following format:

 ```json
 {